 Money Matters

-Of the $456,615,522 in revenue supporting New Jersey libraries in 2011, 98.86% came from local sources, 0.85% came from state support, and 0.29% was derived from federal monies.
-Unfortunately for most libraries, the funds received through public support have been insufficient to maintain the organization’s level of service.
+Due to low levels of federal and state funding for New Jersey libraries, public libraries are overwhelmingly funded by local support.
+In many situations the funds received through public support have been insufficient to maintain the organization’s level of service.
 The result has been staff shortages, reduced hours of operation, and fewer books on the shelves.

 Don't take library funding for granted!